Anmol-Baranwal/ToDo-List-WebApp/README.md

 ## :fire: Deployed Link ##

-This project is hosted on heroku.
+This project is hosted on [Render](https://render.com/).
 Visit the following link to view the web application.

 ```
 https://todo-list-k7qu.onrender.com/